mas-bandwidth/gafferongames/content/post/integration_basics.md

 ## Why explicit euler is not (always) so great

-With a small enough timestep explicit euler gives decent results for constant acceleration, but what if the acceleration isn't constant?
+With a small enough timestep explicit euler gives decent results for constant acceleration, but what about the case where acceleration isn't constant?

 A good example of non-constant acceleration is a [spring damper system](https://ccrma.stanford.edu/CCRMA/Courses/152/vibrating_systems.html).

-In this system a mass is attached to a spring and the motion is damped by some kind of friction.
-There is a force proportional to the distance of the object which pulls it towards the origin, and a force proportional to the velocity of the object, but in the opposite direction, which slows it down.
+In this system a mass is attached to a spring and its motion is damped by some kind of friction.
+There is a force proportional to the distance of the object that pulls it towards the origin, and a force proportional to the velocity of the object, but in the opposite direction, which slows it down.

 Now the acceleration is definitely not constant throughout the timestep, but is a continously changing function that is a combination of the position and velocity, which are themselves changing continuously over the timestep.